 January 21 – 24th, 2021; Los Angeles Center of Photography (LACP), EXPOSURE WEEKEND, a series of virtual portfolio reviews, and I will be on the team of available portfolio reviewers available that weekend.
 Sign-ups start December 1st.
 More information here.

-March 2021; Developing Your Creative Photo Book, a workshop that I am leading in collaboration with Los Angeles Center of Photography (LACP), with dates and schedule being developed.
-Anticipate that this is a virtual workshop, four days, two weekends, on Zoom.
+March 2021; Developing Your Creative Photo Book, a workshop that I am leading again in collaboration with Los Angeles Center of Photography (LACP). (update) March 13 – 14th, and 20-21st from 9am – noon PST.
+Four days, two consecutive weekends, a virtual workshop on Zoom, with time between sessions to develop your book dummy.